 This is a hearty and easy venison chili recipe perfect for using ground venison from hunting season or, if you prefer, ground turkey or another lean meat.

 Are you looking for a cozy delicious chili recipe?
 Try my Sweet Potato Chili recipe for a yummy twist on Grandma’s classic chili.

-Chili in the air seems more manageable when you have chili in the belly, doesn’t it?
+A chill in the air seems more manageable when you have warm chili in the belly, doesn’t it?
 Many homes have a go-to chili recipe they use time and again that is a personal favorite.
 Chili recipes are like ordering coffee… no one person makes it the same way.
-Venison chili is even more familial and can be widely found in states where hunting is popular…like WI and MN.
+Deer chili (as my kids call it) is even more familial and can be widely found in states where hunting is popular…like WI and MN.
 Dontcha know ;).

 - use kidney or pinto beans instead of or in addition to the chili beans

 - try different meats like sausage, lamb, beef, or turkey.

 - add a can of beer